Location: Sattgast Hall 218-I

 Box #: 27

 I feel very, very lucky to have joined an amazing faculty in the Biology Department.
-I also feel that the Aquatic Biology program is fortunate to have, in addition to myself, the talents of Dr. Don Cloutman (fish guy) and Dr. Richard Koch (wetland guy).
+The Aquatic Biology program is very fortunate to also have the talents of Dr. Andy Hafs (fish guy) and Dr. Richard Koch (wetland guy).
 If I have to say so myself we make up quite a team.

 - University of Louisville, Louisville, KY, 2001